HIP Video Promo presents: Mitch & Millie present their psychedelic take on Jefferson Airplane's "White Rabbit"

 Mitch & Millie is Mitchell Kaneff from The Young Presidents and his partner Amelia Leigh Gaw.
 Their new video takes us back to the Summer of Love.

-NEW YORK, NY, USA, August 15, 2022 /EINPresswire.com/ -- Mitch & Millie is a product of true serendipity.
-After a highly successful ten-year run with three albums and numerous Grammy nominations, Mitchell Kaneff from The Young Presidents was ready to set off on his next adventure in the music industry.
-That’s when he discovered that his partner Amelia Leigh Gaw shared the same vision of uplifting the human spirit and finding new pathways of connection.
-Thus, Mitch & Millie was formed, and the two lovers spent their time during lockdown crafting and curating a sound that melds the past with the present through epic renditions and cover songs.
-Mitch & Millie make a dynamic team with a creative vision that is truly unique to the modern music scene as they expand into original tracks that are sure to speak to listeners of all generations.
+NEW YORK, NY, USA, August 15, 2022 /EINPresswire.com/ -- Mitch & Millie is a result of true serendipity.
+After a highly successful ten-year run with three albums and numerous Grammy nominations, Mitch Kaneff – producer, writer, and musician for his band, The Young Presidents – was ready to set off on his next adventure in the music industry.
+That's when he discovered that his partner, Amelia Leigh Gaw, shared the same inspirational vision of connection through music and the Mitch & Millie duo was born!
+Spending time together in lockdown, they proceeded to craft and curate a sound which fuses the past with the present through their distinctive interpretations of cover songs.
+Now exploring original tracks, Mitch & Millie – with a creative model so unique to the current musical scene – are a dynamic team, sure to appeal to listeners of all generations.

-Mitch & Millie take listeners back to the Summer of Love, 1967, with their spin on Jefferson Airplane’s “White Rabbit.”
+Mitch & Millie take listeners back to the Summer of Love, 1967, with their spin on Jefferson Airplane's "White Rabbit."
 The song is a journey through the looking glass into a psychedelic world inspired by the Lewis Carrol classic.
-Millie takes the lead with her mesmerizing vocals that pull listeners into a hypnotic hallucination of vibrant colors while Mitch strums an addicting tune.
-The music video brings the distorted reality to life with extravagant costumes, makeup, and otherworldly set designs.
-It is a true testament to Mitch & Millie’s creative artistry and ability to produce a refreshing take on a song that defined an era in history.
+Millie takes the lead with her mesmerizing vocals that pull listeners into a hypnotic fantasy of vibrant colors, while Mitch – who plays guitar and bass on the track – strums an addicting tune.
+The music video brings the hallucination to life with extravagant costumes, makeup, and otherworldly set designs.
+It is a true testament to Mitch & Millie's creative artistry and abilities to produce this refreshing take on a song that defined an era in history.

 More Mitch & Millie on HIP Video Promo